CampusAI/CampusAI.github.io/_lectures/lecture_17/lecture17.md

 ## 2018.
 [Ape-X](https://arxiv.org/abs/1803.00933) / [R2D2](https://openreview.net/pdf?id=r1lyTjAqYX)

 This method takes a step back into GORILA and uses again the replay buffer mechanism.
-Again, the actors are separated from the learning process and generate data asynchronously feeding the data points into the replay buffer.
+Similarly, the actors are separated from the learning process and generate data asynchronously feeding the data points into the replay buffer.
-This approach is very scalable, you can have multiple actors sampling independently filling the buffer.
+This approach is very scalable, you can have multiple actors sampling independently feeding the buffer.

 The main novelty of this work is the sorting of the data in the replay buffer using **distributed prioritization**.
 This technique works by setting a priority to each data point fed into the buffer.